CANGA/ELMKernels/README.md

 cd $ELM_DIR
 sh buildELMphys.sh
 ```
-If you set up both the KOKKOS_DIR and ELM_INPUT_DIR, the build script work without issue.
+If you set up your environment as decribed above, the build script should work without issue.

 Run some tests
 ```
 ./install/bin/test_*
 ```

-This code has been built with various minor versipns of GCC 11.xx - 13.xx and the past year
+This code has been built with various minor versions of GCC 11.xx - 13.xx and the past year
 of Clang versions.
 Device simulation is not currently tested, only CPU computation.
 The
 Kokkos driver at driver/kokkos/kokkos_driver.cc demonstrates simple usage of these kernels.